-This is a draft manifesto for integrative design-oriented (IDO) cognitive science and AI.
+This is a draft manifesto for an integrative design-oriented (IDO) approach to understanding humans as autonomous agents (“cognitive science”, “AI”, “psychology”, etc.)

-This manifesto will migrate to its own domain, at which point this web page will link to it.
+This manifesto might migrate to its own domain, at which point this web page will link to it.

-This manifesto may be read as a response to the following problems in cognitive science/AI.
+This manifesto may be read as a response to the following problems in cognitive science, AI and psychology.

 - Cognitive science is supposedly the interdisciplinary study of all aspects of the human mind using computational metaphors.
-For the most part, however, it seems that many, perhaps most, cognitive scientists at best pay lip service to these ambitions.
-Rarely are affective processes studied under the banner of cognitive science.
+However, rarely are affective, conative/motivational, and ancillary functions (such as sleep) considered under the banner of cognitive science.
 For instance, at Cognitive Science conferences there are sometimes symposia on emotion but rarely is affect considered in detail outside such symposia.
 And even when affect is discussed, it tends to be treated as something separate from cognition that influences or may be influenced by cognition.
-Rarely are cognition and affective processes considered as blended .
-Motivation, volition and ancillary functions (such as sleep) also similarly tend to be neglected or treated in isolation.
+Rarely are cognition and affective processes considered as blended , let alone with motivational and ancillary ones.

-- The name “cognitive science” is misleading because although cognitive science is described broadly to include all natural information-processing, it tends to be identified with cognition as dry and separate from other types, aspects or functions of information processing.
+- The expression cognitive science is potentially misleading because although cognitive science is described broadly to include all natural information-processing, it tends to be identified with cognition as dry and separate from other types, aspects or functions of information processing.

 - “Affective science” has emerged.
 One might expect motivation in affective science circles to be considered of great interest, yet it tends to be neglected.
-It is treated at most as a “component” of emotion, or something that is influenced by affect.
-Ask an affective scientist at an emotion conference, “To what theory of motivation do you subscribe?” and you are likely to get a blank stare.
+It is treated at best as a separate “component” of emotion, or something that is influenced by affect.
+Theories of affect , mood and emotion don’t tend to explicitly mention particular theories of motivation.

-- Scientific and engineering research become increasingly specialized and narrow in focus.
-It is difficult to consider the “big picture” and deal with hard, integrative problems while making measurable progress.
-Requirements to publish, get one’s work funded, achieve tenure and further promotion, build one’s reputation, administrative loads, teaching requirements and family responsibilities can all get in the way of integrative efforts.
+- Scientific and engineering research & development have increasingly become specialized and narrow in focus.
+It is admittedly very difficult to consider the “big picture” and deal with hard, integrative problems while making measurable progress.
+Requirements to publish, get one’s work funded, achieve tenure and further promotion, and build one’s reputation all get in the way of integrative efforts; as do administrative loads, teaching requirements and family responsibilities.
 Moreover, science has fads and zealots which are not aligned with IDO (e.g., embodied cognition and associationism).

-- Theoretical cognitive scientists and AI researchers, still relatively few in number, tend to work individually or small groups, and almost never employ a professional software architect.
+- Theoretical cognitive scientists, still relatively few in number, tend to work individually or in small groups.
+They almost never employ a professional software architect.
 In contrast, development of large commercial software involves dozens or hundreds of developers and a team of software architects.
 Yet commercial software is infinitely simple compared to the mind/brain.
+Software architects in commercial projects strive to ensure that the software product meets the overall requirements of stakeholders and is intelligible; that trade-offs are well-understood, and so forth.
+Such considerations have analogs in the development of computational theories of autonomous agency.

-- Whether there is a replication crisis in psychology or not, psychology has been held back by lack of concern for integrative theory that can actually explain competence and an extreme tendency to run empirical studies in the absence of such theory.
-Theoretical terms and psychometric instruments are used willy nilly.
-(See A problem in theory; Newell’s “You can’t play 20 questions”; Beaudoin et al 2017, Ekkekakis, 2013; etc.)
+- Whether there is a replication crisis in psychology or not, psychology has been held back by (a) lack of concern for integrative design-oriented theory that can explain competence and (b) an extreme willingness and tendency to run empirical studies in the absence of concern for such theory.
+Theoretical terms and psychometric instruments are often used willy nilly.
+(See A problem in theory; Newell’s “You can’t play 20 questions”; Beaudoin et al 2017, Ekkekakis (2013)The Measurement of Affect, Mood, and Emotion; etc.)

-- While research on cognitive architectures is promising, much of it to date tends to ignore affective and motivational requirements.
+- While research on “cognitive architectures” is promising, much of it to date tends unfortunately to be true to the ancient definition of the first part of its name (cognitive), ignoring affective, motivational and ancillary requirements.
 Also it tends to overlook the fact that in some species (e.g., humans) information processing architectures (normally) develop (are not static).
 Positing architectures, while not merely helpful but necessary for modeling autonomous agency, can lead to problematic simplifications and rigid assumptions.
 See Pessoa’s arguments in The Cognitive Emotional Brain for embracing complexity; and Sloman’s arguments to recognize multiple discontinuities (rather than simplistic sharp dichotomies) .

 Fundamentals of IDO (Integrative design-oriented approach to cognitive science and AI).